CodeNKoffee/polar-paradise-vscode-theme/README.md

 ## ⚖️ License

-MIT License - Feel free to share with all your penguin friends!
+Creative Commons License - Feel free to share with all your penguin friends! - Feel free to share with all your penguin friends!

 ## 🎭 The Team Behind The Theme